-In June 2019, the Hertie School's Executive Education team welcomed participants from Costa Rica, Argentina, Peru and Colombia in a week-long module on smart governance and politics, this being one component of a programme in partnership with Cives Solutions and Universidad Austrial.
+In June 2019, the Hertie School's Executive Education team welcomed participants from Costa Rica, Argentina, Peru and Colombia for a week-long module on smart governance and politics.
+The course was one component of a larger programme in partnership with Cives Solutions and Universidad Austrial.

 Check out our Smart Governance and Politics Course

 'Smart city' is a reform concept that has gained traction across the world.
 Harnessing the potential of digital technologies for improving the ways cities are run promises fundamental transformations in urban governance and a gear change in capacity development.
 But how much of this hype has stood the test of empirical analysis?
 What are the potential benefits, risks and unintended side effects of smart city strategies?
 And what does it take to make smart city strategies work?
 This course examines these issues, reviews key conceptual debates and explores the practices of smart cities.

 The Hertie School's Executive Education team welcomed participants from Latin America for a week-long module on the key challenges of smart cities and how to overcome them.
 The wider programme takes place in Buenos Aires and Berlin in partnership with Cives Solutions and Universidad Austral.
 Watch this video to learn more about it.